 My lactation consultant told me my baby is tongue tied and she needs to get her frenulum clipped so she can breastfeed.
 What is a frenulum?
 Why does my baby need this procedure?

-The frenulum is a (usually) thin, fibrous band that connects the underside of the tongue to the floor of the mouth.
+The frenulum is a (usually) thin, fibrous band of connective tissue that connects the underside of the tongue to the floor of the mouth.
 The mere existence of a lingual (tongue) frenulum is not an indicator of a problem.
 The important thing is whether the frenulum restricts the movement of the tongue in a way that interferes with its normal functions.
 If it does, your baby has a condition known as tongue tie or ankyloglossia.
 Continue reading

 I hear this phrase several times a week.
 It troubles me because it implies that the baby is unwilling breastfeed.
 Nothing could be further from the truth.